davewall8/DiningRoom/README.md

 # DiningRoom
 Train your image processing AI without having to actually build and maintain a robot.<br />

 This Unity 3d program simulates a simple robot that moves about in a dining room, responding to client commands.
 Its gaze can be raised or lowered.
 It can turn left or right, and move forward or backward.
-It returns what it sees, and any collision information, whenever requested.
+It returns the image it "sees", or its current collision status, whenever requested.
+The robot responds to either keyboard keys or TCP/IP requests.
 Note that the TCP/IP protocol described below is in binary (not text).<br />

 The keyboard commands are single-keys: f(orward), b(ackward), l(eft), r(ight), u(p), d(own), s(tart), which resets the camera back to its starting place.
 There are similar network-based commands, using a TCP/IP client socket to port 13000.
 The sole socket client has the same control, but can also request the current image and the current contact points.
 Collision information received by the client should be used back up, and prevent the robot from passing through walls and furniture.<br />